MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 *  Test the accessibility of your webpages from within Visual Studio Code.

 *  Live-edit CSS and SASS and see your changes reflected immediately in a browser instance while editing your actual source files.
+CSS mirror editing allows you to control whether to save changes to your `.css` file.
 DevTools opens and edits your `.css` files, but without automatically saving the files, so that you can decide and control whether to save the changes that you made within the **Styles** tab of the **Elements** tool.

 <!-- ====================================================================== -->